nnnvnnn/hotelnoshowheroku/readme.md

 5 models were executed, 1.
 XGBoost, 2.
 LightGBM, 3.
 Decision Tree, 4.
 Random Forest 5.
 Neural Network.<br><br>
 All models are capable of large data and categorical data, though we have already one-hot enconded the categorical data.<br>
 All models are compared with accuracy, precision and f1 scores. <br><br>
 The top 3 performing ones are <b>1.
 XGboost 2.
 Decision Tree and 3.
-Neural Netowork.</b> Hence these 3 models were chosen for deployment<br>
+LightGBM.</b> Hence these 3 models were chosen for deployment<br>

 <h2>6.
 Deployment</h2>
 Once machine learning model has been chosen, we allow for deployment using user inputs.<br>